A SUMMARISED HISTORY OF BALZAN FOOTBALL CLUB

 In Season 1995-1996, five years after being promoted to the Second Division, the Balzan Youths FC team was relegated to play in the Third Division again.
 This was a turning point for the committee of that time.
 They took the opportunity to start utilising the talent from their football nursery and began introducing young players in the field of play together with established players.

 The Minors team playing for the first time in Section “A”, against the top clubs, passed from different circumstances.
 This season was a disappointing one.
-Here we encountered a difficulty because most of last season players were no longer eligible to play and we had to make use of the U/16 players.
-Nevertheless the team managed to finish in the 8th place and avoided relegation.
+Here we encountered difficulty because most of the last season players were no longer eligible to play and we had to make use of the U/16 players.
+Nevertheless, the team managed to finish in 8th place and avoided relegation.